-The staff took part in an emergency on-call arrangement with another local practice.

-The practice's website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice used a system of both emergency appointments and sit and wait, for patients who were in pain or who telephoned in an emergency.
+The staff took part in an emergency on-call arrangement with the NHS 111 out of hour's service.
+The practice's website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.